-Angeles' return forecast for hedge funds is based on a combination of underlying traditional asset class forwardlooking return assumptions, which predominately centers on global equities and high yield bonds, the largest drivers of "beta" in hedge fund returns.
-Our direct hedge fund and hedge fund of fund return expectations increased by 25 basis points from our January 2022 review to 3.75% and 3.25%, respectively.
+Angeles' return forecast for hedge funds is based on a combination of underlying traditional asset class forward-looking return assumptions, which predominately centers on global equities and high yield bonds, the largest drivers of "beta" in hedge fund returns.
+Our direct hedge fund and hedge fund of fund return expectations remain unchanged from out June 2022 review.